 I stood there in pain, at the beginning of a long journey of discovering how to connect to myself and others.
-Little did I know the recent betrayals I’d endured were exactly what I needed to learn how to connect.
-I was tough, though, so I needed loss to crack me open.
+Little did I know the recent events I’d endured were exactly what I needed to learn how to connect.
+I was tough, though, so I needed a loss to crack me open.

 Everything I had worked to create was coming to fruition.

-As I looked out my first-floor office window to a hot Arizona parking lot, I wondered what had I done to go from having my dream to having it stolen from me.
+As I looked out my first-floor office window to a hot Scottsdale, Arizona parking lot, I wondered what had I done to go from having my dream to having it stolen from me.
 It felt as if I’d been kicked in the stomach.

 I felt done.
 Done with my life as I knew it.
 Done with working so hard developing clinics and done with Phoenix.
 I felt alone.